mohsr/spellblade/README.md

 Written by: Mohsin Rizvi

-Last edited: 08/10/2018
+Last edited: 08/11/2018

 # *README*

 # A. Overview

-This will be a browser-based, text-based MMORPG where users interact with an in-browser text console to play the game.
-In the future, I will look into possibly adding the ability to easily play from the command line using bash.
+Spellblade is a browser-based, text-based MMORPG where users interact with an in-browser console to navigate an online world with their own customizable characters as they explore, complete quests, and interact with each other.

+In the future, I will look into adding the ability to play the game from the command line.

 # B. The Plan

 The server backend of the game will be built using Go hosted on Heroku with MongoDB hosted by mLab as a database.
-The frontend will be relatively simple and will use basic HTML5 and CSS, though maybe I'll use a framework for it in the future (this project is mostly an exercise in backend Go development for now).
+The frontend will be relatively simple and will use basic HTML and CSS.

 # C. Gameplay